 Patagonia Capilene Air Crew - Women's Review

 Compare prices at 2 resellers Pros: Immensely comfortable, quick to dry, lightweight, huge range of thermoregulation, no smell

-This unique base layer offers a 3D knit design that is ridiculously cozy and comfortable.
-It earns a Top Pick for its fantastical level of breathability and warmth.
-This top will have you wrapped up in comfort…so much so that it's hard to take off.
+The Capilene Air is a unique base layer top that offers a 3D knit design that is ridiculously cozy and comfortable.
+It is breathability and warmth.
+It will have you wrapped up in comfort, so much that you'll never want to take it off.

-The loft of the yarn in addition to the numerous layers of knitting provides a 3-D shape that encapsulates air molecules.
-When worn with a layer overtop, warmth stays bundled between the layers of knitting; in addition, the Merino wool helps to generate even more warmth with movement.
+The loft of the yarn, in addition to the numerous layers of knitting, provides a 3-D shape that encapsulates air molecules.
+When worn with a layer over top, the warmth stays bundled between the layers of knitting.
+The Merino wool helps to generate even more warmth with movement.
 The synthetic infusion increases the performance, wicking away moisture well, adding to the overall warmth of this piece.

 Wow!
-For such a warm piece we are astounded not only by the breathability of this base layer top but its wicking power.
+For such a warm piece, we are astounded not only by the breathability of this base layer top but its wicking power.
 While wool provides a great level of warmth and thermal regulation, the recycled polyester fibers that make up 49% of its construction do a great job transferring moisture from the skin to the outside of the fabric.
 The knit design overlays through several layers, providing some space and air pockets that allow the easy transfer of moisture from the inside to the outside of the shirt.
-Also, because there is porosity to the design, it therefore allows efficient and effective breathability.
+Also, because the design is porous, it allows efficient and effective breathability.